University to invest £125m in One Campus|One Community project, which will see all teaching come to Holloway.

-London Metropolitan University is to invest £125m to create a new, single campus in north London – bringing all of its faculties together on one site for the first time in its 170-year history.
+London Metropolitan University is to invest £125m to create a new, single campus in north London – bringing all of its schools together on one site for the first time in its 170-year history.

 The University will bring all of its teaching and academic departments together to create a showpiece campus in Islington.
 Currently, visual arts, architecture, business and law courses are taught in buildings at Aldate and Moorgate.